- a guide to

 - Early diagnosis is essential in order to identify those who may develop more severe psoriatic arthritis and begin treatment that can prevent damage occurring to the joints.
 If you or a first-degree relative have psoriasis and you have the symptoms described in this leaflet (such as joint pain, stiffness, swelling or sausage finger), you should seek medical advice.

-- If you are concerned you may have psoriatic arthritis something you could do for yourself is to complete the Psoriasis Epidemiology Screening Tool (PEST) questionnaire - the link is available in this leaflet.
+- If you are concerned you may have psoriatic arthritis something you could do for yourself is to complete the Psoriasis Epidemiology Screening Tool (PEST) questionnaire.
 A score of 3 or more out of 5 is positive and indicates a referral to rheumatology should be considered; your GP will be able to help with this.

 - Only a small minority of individuals will go on to develop severe and widespread joint damage.